 What Is Lean Manufacturing Process?

-What Are The Principles Of Lean Production?
+What Are The Goals Of Lean Production?

 Respecting the human element of the manufacturing process is a key part of the lean process.
 Not overworking employees, ensuring they understand the purpose of their work and aligning it with their goals, minimizing things that would prevent employees from completing their tasks, promoting stability, and encouraging communication are all parts of a successful lean work environment.

 Mistake proofing (also known as poka yoke) is a key element for building quality into lean manufacturing processes.
-Poka yoke seeks to either create specific measures to make sure mistakes are caught early when they can still be corrected, or to reactively re-engineer tasks in such a way that mistakes are being inherently prevented as part of the process.
+Poka yoke seeks to either create specific measures to ensure mistakes are caught early when they can still be corrected, or to reactively re-engineer tasks in such a way that mistakes are being inherently prevented as part of the process.

-Finally, lean process creates a self-driving cycle.
+The lean process creates a self-driving cycle.
 Being committed to pursuing the perfect process involves seeking continuous improvement at all steps along the way.
 The five steps of a lean cycle are:

 Identify what the customer values in the final product